theqquach/SmartMuseMusicLibraryProject/README.md

 the amount of repetitive code in my program.
 This would allow the display to be created while each class would simply change what is displayed in the window.

+Another possible refactoring that could be done is providing public getter for playlists so that each GUI could access and edit the library within the class, rather than pass the library through as a parameter.
+This would also allow for better cohesion within the class.
+It could also make it so that the actual action performed is done within each respective class, rather than the MusicLibraryGUI class accessing the fields within the newly created class to perform the desired action.